Rutgers-CSL/Scarlet-Navigator/README.md

   - Want to create a checklist or write down notes on particular courses or semesters?
 No problem.
 [Markdown](https://www.markdownguide.org/cheat-sheet/) is supported.

-- **Exporter and Importer**

-  - Export your schedule, program, courses (and more), for your friends or your community (make an `Issue` to share with the rest of us!).

-- **Customizable Experience**

-  - In the settings tab, feel free to choose and customize the information and colors you wish to see.

-- **Save Your Data to the Cloud Easily**
-  - You own your data.
-Login with Google and feel free to automatically sync your custom schedules, settings, courses, and programs to your Google Drive.

-## Sharing Track Requirements

-Thank you for sharing your work with the rest of the community.
-If you wish to share your custom track requirements that you've made, simply create a pull request.

-1. Click on `Issues` and then at the top-right corner click `New Issue`
-2. Paste in the exported requirement tracking code
-3. We'll handle the rest.

 ## Attention

 Currently in VERY active development.